zewdu444/myportfolio/README.md

 </div>
 # 🧑‍💻 My Portfolio <a name="about-project"></a>

-<p> 😄  This repository serves as my personal portfolio and is developed by React and MUI.
+<p> 😄  This repository serves as my personal portfolio and developed by React and MUI.
 It contains information about me, my resume, and my works. 🧑</p>

 ## 🛠 Built With <a name="built-with"> </a>